sgorgun/calculations-async/README.md

-# Calculations.
-Async CPU bound operations.
+# Calculations (Async)

-A advanced level task for practicing asynchronous programming for CPU bound operations.
+An advanced level task for practicing asynchronous programming for CPU bound operations.

 In this task you
 - will learn the basics of asynchronous programming;
 - will get acquainted with [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-6.0) and [`Task<TResult`>](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1?view=net-6.0) classes from [System.Threading.Tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks?view=net-6.0) namespace;
 - will learn how to use `async/await` key words in asynchronous programming.